DeeFrancois/file-tagger-sql-electron/README.md

 ## Current Issues
 Not sure if I can deploy this as an exe at the moment and honestly, I don't really plan to try at the moment.

+I'll make a tutorial video soon.
+If you're actually interested in using this just let me know and I'll help you out with the setup.

 Licensed under the [MIT License](LICENSE).